 When substituting butter for shortening when baking, it is important to remember that butter is only 80% solid.
 With the additional liquid, we need to adjust the recipe when using butter.
 See our blog post for more information on baking with butter or shortening.)

-We test baked a batch of gingerbread cookies with butter this summer (2019) and they turned out awesome.
+We test baked a batch of gingerbread cookies with butter in the summer of 2019 and they turned out awesome.
 The dough was fabulous as well.
 It felt a bit like fudge after resting in the refrigerator overnight and was a bit tackier than that with shortening.
 But we used waxed paper with a slight dusting of flour to roll it out with no problems.
 While they appeared to bake up quickly, we needed the full 9 minutes to fully bake.
 And as with the original recipe, we made 39 cookies.

 Use a cup of salted butter (2 sticks) and adjust the liquid in the recipe (remember butter is 20% liquid).
 Use only 3/4 cup of unsulphured molasses instead of a cup and 5 teaspoons of apple cider vinegar instead of 2 tablespoons.
 We used a large/jumbo egg too.
 (Not sure that makes a huge difference but sharing nonetheless.)

-Need more gingerbread cookie mix?
-Our Make Another Batch gingerbread cookie baking kit is available to replace all the items used with the original kit.
+Want to make another batch of delicious gingerbread cookies?
+Our Make Another Batch gingerbread cookie kit is available to replace all the items used with the original kit.

 Need just gingerbread cookie mix?
 In 2023 we will begin offering our gingerbread cookie mix for individual sale.

 Recipe for Classic Gingerbread Cookies